 This course introduces concepts and principles of holistic nursing care.
 Theory content includes an introduction to health care system; ethical - legal aspects of nursing practice; health and illness; communications, functional health patterns of clients; stress-adaptation; professional behaviors (e.g., caring behaviors).
-Prerequisite: Acceptance into RN Program.
 Corequisite: NUR 1021L.

 NUR 1021L.
 NURSING PROCESS I CLINICAL EXPERIENCE: Three Credits, Twelve Hours.
 (Spring) This course introduces the student to the role of the associate degree nurse in providing direct, holistic nursing care to young, middle-aged and elderly adults who are hospitalized or cared for in nursing home settings.
 Emphasis is on applying all steps of the nursing process with emphasis on assessment skills.
 Critical thinking is an expected behavior along with skills in working effectively with peers and other health care professionals as a team member.
 Demonstrating caring behaviors and therapeutic communication with clients as a provider of bedside, technical nursing care is a requirement.
 The student is expected to demonstrate safe performance of basic nursing skills, e.g., physical assessment and comfort care.
-Prerequisite: Acceptance into RN Program.
 Corequisite: NUR 1021.